-8. INCOME TAXES
+6. INCOME TAXES

 The Company's tax provision for interim periods is determined using an estimate of the annual effective tax rate, adjusted for discrete items arising in that quarter.
-In each quarter, management updates the estimate of the annual effective tax rate, and any changes in the annual effective tax rate are recorded in a cumulative adjustment in that quarter.
-The quarterly tax provision and quarterly estimate of the annual effective tax rate are subject to significant volatility due to several factors, including management's ability to accurately predict the portion of income before income taxes in multiple jurisdictions, the tax effects of our stock-based compensation awards, and the effects of acquisitions and the integration of those acquisitions.
-The annual effective tax rate differs from the U.S. statutory rate primarily due to foreign and state taxes.
+In each quarter, management updates the estimate of the annual effective tax rate, and any changes are recorded in a cumulative adjustment in that quarter.
+The quarterly tax provision and quarterly estimate of the annual effective tax rate are subject to significant volatility due to several factors, including management's ability to accurately predict the portion of income (loss) before income taxes in multiple jurisdictions, the tax effects of our stock-based compensation awards, and the effects of acquisitions and the integration of those acquisitions.

-For the three months ended December 31, 2022, the Company recorded an income tax provision of \$1.8 million, which yielded an effective tax rate of 28%.
-For the three months ended December 31, 2021, the Company recorded an income tax benefit of \$0.2 million, which yielded an effective tax rate of negative 6%.
-The difference between the U.S. federal statutory tax rate and the Company's effective tax rate for the three months ended December 31, 2022 was primarily due to a mix of worldwide income, the impact of non-deductible executive compensation as well as the impact of state taxes, and federal and state research and development credits on the tax provision.
+For the three months ended December 31, 2023 and 2022, the Company recorded an income tax benefit of \$1.7 million and an income tax provision of \$1.8 million, respectively, which yielded an effective tax rate of 23% and 28%, respectively.
+The difference between the U.S. federal statutory tax rate and the Company's effective tax rate for the three months ended December 31, 2023 and 2022 was primarily due to a mix of worldwide income, the impact of non-deductible executive compensation as well as the impact of state taxes, and federal and state research and development credits on the tax provision.

-9. CONVERTIBLE SENIOR NOTES
+7. CONVERTIBLE SENIOR NOTES